 The Nyckelharpa is an amazing instrument that grabs everyone that comes into contact with it.
 This is your opportunity to meet and play the instrument for the weekend.
 Eight spaces are up for grabs for the complete beginner with an instrument provided.
 Spaces fill up fast on this course – so don’t delay.
 If you want to borrow an instrument book now!

 An enjoyable and full-on, fun-packed workshop weekend with popular tutor Vicki Swan who will introduce beginners to this fascinating and unusual Swedish folk stringed instrument.
-We are also planning to have a second support tutor to ensure you are well looked after!
+Kirsty money will be joining Vicki as a second support tutor to ensure that you are well looked after.

 “This was such a wonderful weekend.
 Brilliant!
 I am so inspired.”
 2018 Participant

 Workshops will cover all aspects of playing the nyckelharpa:

 posture • technique • bowing • Swedish tunes • British tunes • chord playing • ensemble playing (by ear) • exercises • and Nyckelrythmics

 Arrive from 4pm Friday.
 Finishes 5pm Sunday.
 There is the possibility of staying over until the Monday morning (for a supplementary fee) with Sunday night supper and B&B (£35 per person) should you wish to stay a little longer!

 Anyone!
 This weekend is aimed at complete beginners and the less confident beginner/intermediate.
 The group will be split into two levels with two tutors.

 Vicki will even have a number of instruments available for students to borrow but you will need to book early as these places are limited to 8.
 Not sure?
 For more information contact Vicki Swan 07721 519719.